Appendix C - Status of NSDI Data Themes

 of the Earth’s surface.
 The USGS makes elevation data available for

-digital elevation data based upon the resolution (spacing between the
+USGS identifies digital elevation data based upon the resolution

-points) of a grid.
-One arc-second-resolution (equivalent to 30-meter
+(spacing between the points) of a grid.
+One arc-second-resolution

-providing finer resolution of elevation data at 1/3 and 1/9 arc-second
+efforts were concentrated on providing finer resolution of elevation

 National Elevation Dataset Source Resolution